AnelejB/fullstackopen/README.md

 # fullstackopen

-Repository for submitting excersises from ghe Full stack open course.
+Repository for submitting excersises from the Full stack open course.